ritabradley/face-detective/README.md

 [Face Detective Backend Repository](https://github.com/ritabradley/face-detective-backend)

+Clone and follow the instructions in the backend repository README.md to set up and run the backend API.

 ## Installation

 1. Clone the repository: `git clone https://github.com/ritabradley/face-detective.git`
 2. Change to the project directory: `cd face-detective`
 3. Install the dependencies: `npm install` or `npm i`

+## Configuring Routes

+To use the backend API running on your local machine, you need to update the routes in the frontend application.
+Find and replace any references to `https://face-detective-api.onrender.com/[some-route]` with `http://localhost:3000/[some-route]` in the frontend codebase.

+For example, in `App.jsx`, you'll want to change `https://face-detective-api.onrender.com/image` to `http://localhost:3000/image`.

+You'll find the other routes in `SignIn.jsx` and `Register.jsx`.
+Make the changes accordingly.

+Save your changes.

 ## Running the Application